Has your broadband bill gone up?

 You can also learn more about your mobile contract's 2024 price increases too with our in-depth guide.

-How much will my broadband bill go up by in 2024?
+How much did my broadband bill go up by in 2024?

-Taking the 7.9% increase rate that providers like BT, Plusnet, Vodafone and EE incurred, this could increase your costs by the following amounts:
+Taking the 7.9% increase rate that providers like BT, Plusnet, Vodafone and EE incurred, this would increase your costs by the following amounts:

-If you're with Virgin Media, your price increase will likely be even higher - at 8.8%.
+If you're with Virgin Media, your price increase was likely even higher - at 8.8%.
 This is because it ties its price hike to a more expensive type of inflation - the Retail Prices Index (RPI).
 Here's how that could affect your Virgin bill:

 These annual broadband price increases happen around April each year.

-Broadband providers tend to make their price rises effective around the Spring, but they usually announce them several weeks beforehand.
-So you should have heard from your provider about any potential price increase in January or February 2024.
+Broadband providers tend to make their price rises effective around the Spring, but they usually announce them a few weeks beforehand.
+So you should have heard from your provider about any potential price increase in February or March 2024.

 These price rises also take effect if you're out of contract.
 But if your initial contract term has ended, you're able to switch to a cheaper deal right away.